 1. Sanjha Manch – A unique opportunity for adolescents and youth to socialise and learn about themselves and issues in an environment free of discrimination.

-- Friendship Cup – An annual cricket tournament, actively bringing together teams and players from both Hindu and Muslim religions, serving as a true example of communal harmony.
+2. Friendship Cup – An annual cricket tournament, actively bringing together teams and players from both Hindu and Muslim religions, serving as a true example of communal harmony.
 Before the commencement of the tournament, discussions are held with all the participating teams on the issues of universal peace and on developing an understanding of the ‘other’.

-Lokesh Kalal, (Commutineer 2009-11) Completed Master’s in Sociology and started Alfa in 2005 with lifelong friend Jahid Makrani.
-There were many struggles starting a local NGO.
-Family and friends were skeptical of the lack of income and only a few people appreciated the work he was trying to accomplish in his hometown.
+Lokesh Kalal started ALFA in 2005 with Jahid Makrani, his lifelong friend.
+He faced many struggles in starting a local NGO.
+His family and friends were skeptical of the low income and only a few people appreciated the work he was trying to accomplish in his hometown.

 Lokesh previously worked with Seva Mandir where he gained knowledge about running a sustainable NGO.
 Lokesh prides himself as a man of values.
 These values include accountability, responsibility and always having an open mind.
 Lokesh was a Commutineer from 2009 to 2011.
 He has a Master’s degree in Sociology.